Road case: Uses

 Typical uses for road cases on tour are wardrobe, hair and make-up, catering, rigging, backline, sound reinforcement equipment, stage lighting, video, production and carpentry.
 Road cases got their name because they are usually used by touring entertainment companies that need to take their show out 'on the road'.
 Road cases configured with rackmounts are widely used on the road for pro audio, lighting, sound recording and video.
 Other applications include motion picture production, military, sports, medical, rental and staging.

-In January 2020, the former head of Renault–Nissan–Mitsubishi Alliance, Carlos Ghosn apparently escaped from Japan hidden in a road case.
+In December 2019, Carlos Ghosn, the former head of the Renault–Nissan–Mitsubishi Alliance, reportedly escaped from Japan hidden in a road case.